Understanding the Warning Signs of Sexual Addiction

 The typical behaviors that have just been described are common signs of a person suffering from what is known as sexual addiction.
 To be sure, it is a problem that is often misunderstood and widely undetected.
 So how do you really know if you or someone you love may be suffering from this affliction?
 Consider the following behaviors as possible “red flags”.
 What follows are some of the more common characteristics of a sex addict, however they are not intended to serve as a complete behavioral list.

 Sexual addiction is indeed serious.
 It affects countless numbers of people around the world and destroys lives in the process.
 Sexual addiction is a family disease, meaning that it affects not only the addicted individual but also the entire family unit.
 It is also a disease that is progressive in nature, meaning that it does not get better on its own, nor does it go away over time.
+Some people benefit from counseling as part of a comprehensive approach to treatment.

 It is important to state that just because you enjoy having sex does not mean that you are sexually addicted.
 In fact sex is a healthy activity.
 However, the problem comes into play when your need for sex becomes such that it turns into a dependency.
 If this has become a concern for you or someone you care about, consider reading more information on the topic.
 An excellent online source is Sex and Love Anonymous (SLA) at http://www.slaafws.org.
 There are also a variety of books on the subject, including Out of the Shadows by Patrick Carnes and of course, Confusing Love with Obsession.
 By reaching out for help, you are really reaching in.